Academic Catalog

 Applied Science in Biology

-This major is available in the College for Women only.
-Students can earn a B.A. or a B.S. degree.
+This dual-degree major is only available in the College for Women.

 Applied Science in Biology Requirements